mertseyit/todo-list/README.md

 git clone https://github.com/mertseyit/todo-list.git
 ```

 2. Open the project from any your use IDE.
-Open the terminal window and type the this command for install npm packages.:
+Open the terminal window and type the this commands:
 ```
+# for install the npm packages
 npm install
+# for start the project
+npm start
 ```

 And project will begin...